-This report is the Annual Report for the period July 2013-June 2014 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by McKechnie Aluminium Solutions Limited (MASL).
+This report is for the period July 2014-June 2015 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by McKechnie Aluminium Solutions Limited (MASL).
 The Company operates an aluminium foundry and extrusion process situated at Paraite Road, in the Mangaone and Mangati catchments.
-The location of the site is shown in Figures 1 and 2 below.
+The location of the site is shown in Figures 1 and 2.